-Reiki is a type of alternative therapy that uses energy to heal the body.
-It originated in Japan in the late 1800s and is still very prevalent today.
+Reiki is an alternative therapy that uses energy to heal the body.
+It originated in Japan in the late 1800s and is still prevalent today.
 Reiki practitioners move their hands over their clients’ bodies to remove blockages in their energy during a session, permitting these areas to heal.

 Please keep reading to learn everything there’s to know about Reiki, including what it is, how it works, and who does it.
-We’ll also discuss the symbols and techniques used in Reiki, the various advantages and disadvantages of the practice, and what clients can expect during their first Reiki session.
+We’ll also discuss the symbols and techniques used in Reiki, its various advantages and disadvantages, and what clients can expect during their first Reiki session.

 What Is Reiki?

-To remedy this, healers lay their hands on or above their patients, which permits them to direct the energy flow in their bodies.
+To remedy this, healers lay their hands on or above their patients, allowing them to direct the energy flow in their bodies.
 These adjustments redirect the stagnant energy, thereby enabling these areas to heal.

 Popular Reiki Crystals on Amazon